Cultural venues in the city of Bern

 Heitere Fahne

-It’s definitely cheerful here - because the name says it all.
+It’s definitely cheerful here – because the name says it all.
 The inviting Heitere Fahne restaurant is located below the Gurten.
-After a walk up the local mountain, a colourful hodgepodge of sofas, garden chairs and who would have thought it – a flag, invites you to linger.
+After a walk up the local mountain, a colourful hodgepodge of sofas, garden chairs and who would have thought it – a “Fahne” (flag), invites you to linger.
 The programme is, as the “Heitere” describes itself, wild.
 Pizza evening every Wednesday, an extensive Sunday brunch with still-warm “Züpfe” and concerts that melt hearts.
-A little bird also chirped to us about the “Räuber:innenrunde”, where they discuss a morning together.
-So unique, so loving and so creative.
-We’d say it's time to discover this fantastic place with the dedicated people behind the stage.
+A little bird also told us about the “Räuber:innenrunde” – a roundtable where people come together to discuss a shared future.
+We think it’s time to discover this unique place and the dedicated people working behind the scenes.

 Polit-Forum Käfigturm